TonichaB/Trivia-Quiz/README.md

 I would also like to thank my fellow students and members of the Stack community whose contributions within the Slack channels have proven to be very helpful when facing challenges during the project.

-Lastly I would like to thank my Mentor Luke who helped me overcome my biggest bug hurdle when completing the project.
+Lastly I would like to thank my Mentor Luke who helped me overcome my biggest bug hurdle when completing the project.<br>
 [Back to Contents](#contents)